 Mountain Gorilla Trekking Experience Tips

-A visit to trek mountain gorillas is always part of almost every itinerary of every traveler heading to East Africa, I mean how can you miss out that world’s wild greatest treasure?
+A visit to trek mountain gorillas is always part of almost every itinerary of every traveler heading to East Africa, I mean how can you miss out on that world’s wild greatest treasure?
 Although gorilla trekking in Uganda, Rwanda & Congo requires more active participation compared to other traditional safaris, it is worth it because it is the greatest safari experience you can ever discover from the jungles of East Africa.
 For those already preparing to take on this magnificent challenge, here are some of the key tips that will make your gorilla trekking experience more fantastic and unforgettable.

 Dress for Success

 If you are dreaming of having a fantastic gorilla trek experience through the jungles of East Africa, then forget about wearing your usual skinny jeans, tennis shoes or your well-heeled adventurers.
 All travelers coming to see mountain gorillas in the jungle must dress appropriate ready for muddy trails and the unpredictable ever-changing weather of the rainforests where these awesome mountain gorillas are found.
-We recommend you to wear layers on top composed of a quick drying shirt, a fleece layer since it tends to cool down as you stop with the group you are following.
+We recommend you to wear layers on top composed of a quick-drying shirt, a fleece layer since it tends to cool down as you stop with the group you are following.
 The third is the rain layer since rainstorms can happen at any time in the forest, it can be a waterproof jacket but even a cheap poncho can also work.
 Long pants made of original fabrics are good for the bottom due to the potential cold weather and the thorny bushes that are found in the jungle.
 Travelers are also warned against wearing shorts and armless tops which expose them to bushes, insects and of course the cold forest weather.
 In the peak of the rainy season in April and May, you can also bring waterproof pants to wear on top of regular pants and they are not necessary during the off-peak seasons.

 A successful gorilla safari entails a walk through ankle-deep mud and knee-deep mud at some points, which may even threaten to pull the boots off your feet.
-Travelers are therefore advised to wear gators over your boots up to the knee which ensure ease movements through the jungle.
+Travelers are therefore advised to wear gators over your boots up to the knee which ensures ease movements through the jungle.
 Wearing the knee-high rubber wellies with treads on the bottom while trekking guarantees you to stay dry up to knees and your boots can be quickly cleaned and dried out for the next day.
 Smart-wool socks underneath can accompany these shoes.

 Carry Enough Food, Snacks & Drinking Water